 - The vertical scale is the probability of accepting the batch using the specified decision rule i.e. if the number of defectives is less than R out of a sample of N we can declare success and start to lift some restrictions as we pass V1.
 However, we are not out of the woods yet as I explain later.

-- The vertical sides of the orange box are predefined risks we are prepared to take when making our decisions.
+- The horizontal sides of the orange box are predefined risks we are prepared to take when making our decisions.

 - The top side (alpha risk) is the probability of incorrectly rejecting a sample where P for the population really is 20% i.e. the AQL criterion has been met but we made the wrong decision to say “no we can’t lift any restrictions yet”.
 This is sometimes called the false positive risk or producer risk.
 I have chosen 5% alpha risk here which means that the probability of correctly accepting a sample where P is equal to the AQL is 95% (=100% – 5%).